It took us by surprise

 It took us by surprise…

-A few days ago, the city was like how it was every other day filled with good, bad and the odd a normal coastal Californian town.
-I even remember the day just a typical day after work, i was eating soup in my favorite cafe when on the old TV came reports of an inanimate item in the ocean headed slowly for the coastline.
-Many in the cafe began to question whether the large stone grey oddity was a UFO and meteorite or perhaps a moving island of trash, but after the first thirty minutes or so anxiety turned to curiosity.
-As it drew closer people felt a lesser sense of danger, but at one point the object stopped, it seemed the current pushing it had stopped, I began to notice the water had begun to change to a dark mucky color.
-I wasn’t sure, not that I would know and the new copters stayed their distance.
-One thing everybody noticed was the putrid odor that began to choke the surrounding era, in a city of 3 million everyone began to feel the effect.
-Either the city decides to pull the object closer to shore.
+A few days ago, the city was like how it was every other day: filled with good, bad, and the oddly ordinary hum of a normal coastal Californian town.
+I remember it clearly: just a typical day after work, eating soup in my favorite café, when the old TV began reporting of an inanimate item in the ocean heading slowly for the coastline.
+Many patrons in the café speculated whether the large stone grey oddity was a UFO.
+A meteorite?
+Perhaps a moving island of trash?
+But after the first thirty minutes or so anxiety turned to curiosity.